globant-ui/css-training/content/accessibility/how.md

 # How to make the web more accesible?

 One way of making it accessible is following ARIA standard, which stands for Accessible Rich Internet Applications.
 Another way to improve accessiblity is by using HTML5 tags instead of regular divs.
-This practice is call Semantic html.
+This practice is call Semantic HTML.

 ## Semantic HTML